Precise definition and architecture of modern IAM systems

 Enterprise Architecture Design and Component Specification

-Development of a robust enterprise architecture with detailed specification of all IAM system components and their interactions.
+Development of a solid enterprise architecture with detailed specification of all IAM system components and their interactions.

 • Layered architecture design with clear separation of concerns